vikassinhaAI/FinalProjectBuildingAI/README.md

 ## Challenges

 The tool can't take the place of the books.
 It is not meant to teach the concepts.
-RAther, it is a helping hand to make the revision task a bit more enjoyable.
+Rather, it is a helping hand to make the revision task a bit more enjoyable.

 ## What next?